 There seem to be a million things vying for our attention during our waking hours.
-Family, work, friends and hobbies all request bits of our time and adding one more thing can be a challenge.
-So how do you go about getting headspace with your learners?
+Family, work, friends, and hobbies all require bits of our time, and adding one more thing can be a challenge.
+So, how do you go about getting headspace with your learners?
 Below are three positive steps you can take to move through the cycle of learner success:

 Get their attention.
 Period.
 If your training isn’t engaging, no one wants to take it!
-I have a strong opinion on this, being a millennial myself, if something doesn’t grab my attention, forget it.
+I have a strong opinion on this.
+Being a millennial myself and growing up in a stimuli-packed world, if something doesn’t grab my attention, forget it.
 Consider the following best practices to captivate a learner right away:

-- Make it aesthetically appealing - This may seem like a pretty obvious one, but so often it’s potential is cut short.
-Having great design will automatically tell your learners that you’re serious about this training and provides higher perceived value in the mind of your learners.
+This may seem like a pretty obvious one, but so often its potential is cut short.
+Having great design will automatically tell your learners that you’re serious about this training.
+Eye-catching design also provides higher perceived value in the mind of your learners.

-- Lay out course expectations up front - Let your learners know what they can expect to get out of this training upfront–the “what’s in it for me” statement.
-That way they have an understanding of exactly what is to come.
+Let your learners know what they can expect to get out of this training upfront–the “what’s in it for me” statement.
+That way, they have an understanding of exactly what is to come.

-- Make your learning compelling - Give learners a reason as to how it will benefit them, not just why.
-Tie in real world examples and emotions to help learners see the big picture.
+Give learners a reason as to how it will benefit them, not just why.
+Tie in real-world examples and emotions to help learners see the big picture.

-- Technology needs to be learner centered - The average person checks their phones 150 times a day.
-It’s the go-to tool to look up anything and a great reason to make your learning mobile friendly.
-Incorporating games, video and short, micro-learning interactions throughout the experience will aid engagement and meet learners where they are (and for that we give you two thumbs up!).
+The average person checks their phone 150 times a day.
+It’s the go-to tool to look up anything and a great reason to make your learning mobile-friendly.
+Incorporating games, videos, and short, micro-learning interactions throughout the experience will aid engagement and meet learners where they are–and for that, we give you two thumbs up!

-- Personalized learning paths - There is nothing more demotivating than taking the same course as everyone else year after year.
-Learners today want an experience that fits their unique roles, needs and learning styles.
-Providing learning pathways that allow individuals to customize how they consume, retain and apply your content is the future of learning (Docebo).
+There is nothing more demotivating than taking the same course as everyone else year after year.
+Learners today want an experience that fits their unique roles, needs, and learning styles.
+Providing learning pathways that allow individuals to customize how they consume, retain, and apply your content is the future of learning (Docebo).

-- Measure training effectiveness - Now is the time to really see if your learners are mopping up what you're spilling.
+Now is the time to really see if your learners are picking up what you're laying down.
 Is there greater engagement and knowledge retention from employees?
-Have you seen a decrease in errors, complaints or even compliance concerns?
-Based on your goals from the outset the answer should be yes!
+Have you seen a decrease in errors, complaints, or even compliance concerns?
+Based on your goals from the outset, the answer should be a resounding, "Yes!"

 Rinse and Repeat

-What’s relevant today, may not be relevant tomorrow.
-Make sure you regularly check and update your content to reflect: new product launches and updates, regulatory changes, and deployment methods.
-Make sure you are regularly assessing your learning content in order to provide the most value to learners.
+What’s relevant today may not be relevant tomorrow.
+Make sure you regularly check and update your content to reflect new product launches and updates, regulatory changes, and deployment methods.
+Going forward, you should be regularly assessing your learning content in order to provide the most value to your learners.

 Want to build a culture of learning?